trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

 cd ..
 ```

-## Smart Contract
+## Smart Contract Modification

+There are 5 modification steps in the smart contract to construct the core backend structure of the NFT marketplace.

+### Step 1: Change the Namespace

-Point to the new template changing the first import line of your `nft.jsligo` file to
+First, point to the new template changing the first import line of your `nft.jsligo` file to

 ```ligolang
 #import "@ligo/fa/lib/fa2/asset/single_asset.jsligo" "SINGLEASSET"